Midazolam Injection (Midazolam)

 How It Works

-As a benzodiazepine, midazolam works by affecting the central nervous system to produce sedation and relaxation.
+Midazolam works by depressing the central nervous system, leading to sedation and relaxation.

 Side Effects